Charles Street

 Stove and Fridge

 Your apartment is unfurnished, but includes a kitchen stove and refrigerator.
-Both major appliances require some regular cleaning and maintenance for which you, the resident, are responsible.
-Your oven should be cleaned regularly with a cleaner as described in the “Canadian Green Consumer Guide” book or a commercial oven cleaner.
-If grease splatters on the walls or ceiling, please clean it!
+Both major appliances require regular cleaning and maintenance for which the resident is responsible.
+Your fridge and oven should be cleaned regularly, as well as grease splatters from the walls and ceiling of your kitchen.
 Grease and other food particles attract pests, and can result in fires or smoke.
 Stovetop elements and rings are removable and can be cleaned with oven cleaner or baking soda and vinegar.

 How to Defrost Your Fridge